VladPVS/FastSearchLibrary/README.md

    * `event EventHandler<SearchCompleted> SearchCompleted` - fires when search process is completed or stopped.
      Event includes `bool IsCanceled { get; }` property that contains value that defines whether search process stopped by calling
      `StopSearch()` method.
-    To stop search process possibility one have to use constructor that accepts CancellationTokenSource parameter.
+    To get stop search process possibility one have to use constructor that accepts CancellationTokenSource parameter.

    Example: